Direct Tax Services

 In every company, the management needs information to arrive at decisions and evaluate the company’s performance in order to effectively run its business.
 This required information may be made available to the management via reports.
-Reports can be defined as a means of communicating facts, usually in the written form, that should be brought to the attention of the different levels of management to enable them to take appropriate actions for proper control.
+Reports can be defined as a means of communicating facts, usually in the written form, that should be brought to the attention of the different levels of management to enable them to take appropriate actions for proper control. his article is explaining about Management Reporting: MIS Reports.

 Management Information System (MIS) is essentially a reporting mechanism for monitoring the ‘mission’ of an organization in terms of objectives set out and evolved by the organization with formal planning.